hackoregon/getting-started/datascience/linux-laptop-setup/Using_the_VirtualBox_OVA.md

     First, you will need to set the *PostgreSQL* password for the PostgreSQL `vagrant` superuser.
 The script will prompt you.
 Don't use a colon (':') in the password.
 The configuration file in the next step uses colon as a separator.
 If you mis-type one of the password entries, just run the script again.

     Second, you will need to edit the file `~/.pgpass`.
-Replace the string 'password' with the password you set above and save the file by typing:  ':wq<enter>'.
-This file allows you to connect to the `vagrant` database as the `vagrant` user in a Jupyter notebook without exposing the database password!
+Replace the string 'password' with the password you set above and save the file by entering:  ':wq'.
+Once created, this file allows you to connect to the `vagrant` database as the `vagrant` user in a Jupyter notebook without exposing the database password!

 Using the configured .ova for Jupyter Notebook Analysis
 ------------------------